ljmor/machine_learning_course/README.md

 we can compare de difference between fit a unique decision tree model or apply the random forest technique.

+### 6. Model & Features Selection
+- Processes and techniques used to select the best hiper-parameters for the models and techniques to extract and select most relevant features.

+    * **RandomizedSearchCV**: To select the best hiper-parameters for a specific model.
+    * **RandomForest & Correlation Index**: To select the most relevant input features of the dataset.
+    * **PCA**: To reduce and transform the dataset into a most simplified dataset most light fot our model.

+### 7. Clustering
+- Diverse algorithms of clustering based on non supervised learning for data agrupation prorposes.

+    * KMEANS
+    * DBSCAN

 ## Path distribution